- Format is a required field

 The Protester Has Been Released

 by Janet Sarbanes

 “Sarbanes is artful, precise, and prescient” — Rachel Kushner

-ORDER NOW: AVAILABLE IN STORES APRIL 2017
+AVAILABLE HERE AND IN STORES

 Populated by wise animals and hapless humans, Protester brilliantly evokes an end-of-the-world feeling that is equal parts dread and hilarity.
 In ten precisely rendered stories and a novella featuring the American president’s daughter, Sarbanes takes on the big questions with gallows humor: What is freedom?
 What is love?
 What is art?
 And what does it matter now?

 In “Meet Koko,” the famous signing gorilla spends her nights secretly typing a hilarious “counter-narrative” onto her researcher’s laptop.
 “The First Daughter Finds Her Way” chronicles the quest of a president’s daughter to keep her father from invading the world’s nations in reverse alphabetical order.
 Sibling rivalry turns lethal in “Who Will Sit with Maman?”
 And in “Ars Longa,” a Colorado town riddled with cancer turns to art making in order to cope with the chaos of the present and the sins of the past.

 Whether chiseled into discretely titled chunks, or rendered via extended interior monologues, Sarbanes’ witty, affective prose deftly locates the promise of a new society within the shell of the old.
 A fierce, funny primer for our time.

 “The Protester Has Been Released is a spectacular and subversive collection, made even more so by its deceptive calm and supremely wry style.
 Its humor and range are first-rate; its political subjects utterly timely (for better or worse); its wisdom profound, especially as it feels earned off-road; its inventiveness and shrewdness apparent in every sentence, in every story.”